lithochasm/PiBadge24/README.md

   - [ ] Add "Touch to skip video function for touchscreen displays
   - [ ] Upload new videos

+__Video Ideas__

+The theme of Defcon this year is "Rise of the Machines" Im thinking of going with some crazy AI movie clips + random CG art

+* Terminator
+* Hal 9000
+* Blade Runnner
+* DC Zia Logo Exploding
+* VLA Clips
+* Random www.beeple-crap.com

 ## Defcon / Bsides Random info